MTVehicles/MinetopiaVehicles/README.md

 ✔ Reloading/Restarting the server is possible with vehicles in the folder.<br>
 ✔ Gasoline function customizable in config.<br>
 ✔ All current vehicles + helicopters.<br>
+✔ Tanks which can shoot TNTs (must be enabled in config.yml)!<br>
-✔ ANWB if your car is in the water.<br>
+✔ ANWB - Disable picking up vehicles if it is in the water.<br>
 ✔ Trunks per vehicle & customizable.<br>
 ✔ Vehicle edit function.<br>
 ✔ Adjustable speed per vehicle.<br>
 ✔ Vouchers for vehicles.<br>
+✔ Vehicles can take damage and be broken (must be enabled in config.yml).<br>
 ✔ Integration with WorldGuard and Vault.<br>
 ✔ Active support/developers.<br>
 ✔ Open Source.